LaravelDaily/Laravel-Reservations-Course/course/10 - My Activities and Cancel.md

 // ...
 ```

-Now after every activity, we see a cancel button.
+Now after every activity, we see a Cancel button.

 ![](images/cancel-activity-button.png)